Gender equality in Nicaragua: Equality in health care

-The degree of health care for women in Nicaragua depends on whether they live in the rural or urban area.
+The degree of health care for women in Nicaragua depends on whether they live in rural or urban areas.
 Overall, the percentage of births attended by skilled health staff was 88% (as of 2012 or earlier).
 The number of pregnant women receiving prenatal care grew steady over the past years, amounting to 94.7% in 2012.
 The maternal mortality ratio is at 0.15%, according to data from 2015.
 However, since the total ban on abortion enacted in 2006, access to sexual and reproductive health services has reportedly deteriorated significantly, contributing to high maternal mortality rates, particularly from unsafe abortions, according to reports by organizations like the Bertelsmann Transformation Index and Human Rights Watch.
 Barriers related to infrastructure, cost, and cultural norms also persist, especially in rural areas.

 In 2012, a mother's mean age at first birth was 19.2 years.

 Female life expectancy is 8.6% higher than that of men.

 Political and public representation

-In 1955, women received the right to vote and be elected.
+In 1963, women received the right to vote.

 With the participation in the revolution, women began to have a voice in political decisions, originally their motivation was the will to protect their families.

 "Everything that we did was for our children so that they could learn to read, so they could have a better life, then we, with this idea, participated in the Revolution.
 With the idea that they were going to learn to read, that they were going to learn many things that they didn't know, with this we integrated in the process of the Revolution," Ser madre en Nicaragua (Being a Mother in Nicaragua) 22.

 The Nicaraguan Institute for Women (INIM) became independent in 2007.

-The participation of women in managerial and executive positions was 33.9% in 2012.

 In 2017, 45.7 percent of parliamentary seats were held by women, which is the highest rate in all middle-American countries.
 As of early 2024, this figure was reported even higher, at 53.9% by UN Women.
 However, under the increasingly centralized and authoritarian nature of the government since 2007, multiple sources report that high numerical representation has not translated into genuine political influence or the advancement of independent women's rights agendas.
 Furthermore, women activists and civil society organizations advocating for women's rights have faced significant repression and closure, particularly since 2018, according to organizations like FIDH and the IACHR.